-Community Association Contributions to the Economy: In the aggregate, community association housing had a market value of just over \$5.545 trillion dollars at 2016 Q4 [Estimate based on the Federal Reserve Z.1 Financial Accounts].
-According to the National Association of Homebuilders (NAHB), the housing industry's contribution in terms of new construction to the to the economy averages 15%-18% annually.
+Community Association Contributions to the Economy: In the aggregate, community association housing had a market value of just over \$6.288 trillion dollars at 2018 Q4 [Estimate based on the Federal Reserve Z.1 Financial Accounts].
+According to the National Association of Homebuilders (NAHB), the housing industry's contribution in terms of new construction to the economy averages 14%-17% annually.
 This represents the combined impact of Private Residential Fixed Investment and Housing Services.
-Residential Fixed Investment component contribute from 3%-5% while the Housing Services component contributes 12%-13%.
+Residential Fixed Investment component contribute from 3.3% to 3.8% while the Housing Services component contributes 12%-13%.
 These percentages vary with fluctuations in the nation's economic cycles.
 Community association housing is an important and growing component of both Residential Fixed Investment and Housing Services.
-Using NAHB historical estimates, community associations contribute a 4.0% to 4.3% to GDP.
+Using NAHB historical estimates and recent Census data with respect to new construction, community associations contribute a 4.0% to 4.4% to GDP.
 Associations not only are a place to live, but they are a place to work and to create jobs.
-See Fact Book 2016, Part Five: 51 State Summaries - Association Economic Contributions & Value Add Benefits.
+See the Census New Single Family Homes in HOA - 61% of new housing in 2017 was in an HOA.